Brimce/ReactiveUI.TransitioningContentControlBug/README.md

 # ReactiveUI.TransitioningContentControlBug
 Show the many calls to WhenActivated

-Console on second call to GoToNext:
+Console on second call to GoToNext (Navigation from FirstView to SecondView):

 Create SecondView